 (for example, are they well-managed and do senior leaders listen, learn and take appropriate action?)

 Governance arrangements

 The practice had an overarching governance framework which supported the delivery of the strategy and good quality care.
-This outlined the structures and procedures in place and ensured that:
+This outlined the structures and procedures in place however there were some areas of concern identified: